Childhood lessons: bad code

 Felt safe and protected by an adult in my home

 Have to say, I hate caveats and clauses that hide the facts and nuances, they annoy me inordinately and the smack of pseudo-science.
-Simply fact of human biology: your brain takes 25 years to reach maturation, and most of the happens in the ages 0 to 4 and 4 to 8.
-If the first 16 years of your life were abysmal, leaving toxic ‘home’ and making friends at 17 won’t undo the damage.
+It is a fact of human biology: your brain takes 25 years to reach full maturation, and most of which occurs between the ages 0 to 4 and 4 to 8.
+If the first 16 years of your life were abysmal, leaving a toxic ‘home’ and making friends at 17, or 21 won’t undo the damage.

-(Note, this is an academic paper, locked behind paywall).
+(Note, this is an academic paper, locked behind a paywall).